eddyzags/pocket-network-helm-chart/examples/fullnode/tls/README.md

 # Demonstrate how to deploy a fullnode with Transport Layer Security (TLS) activated for the RPC server

 There are certain use cases where you may need to interact with RPC clients over a trusted network to ensure data integrity and confidentiality.
-This also applies when operating a full node intended for developers, applications, regulated environments, or other services accessible via the public internet.
+This also applies when operating a fullnode intended for developers, applications, regulated environments, or other services accessible via the public internet.
 This Helm chart supports mounting volumes for the TLS certificates from a Kubernetes Secret.
 Combined with the certificate issuance via cert-manager, you can specify the appropriate Kubernetes Secret to be mounted automatically, and use it for the fullnode RPC server.

 ## Pre-requisite
 * cert-manager installed on Kubernetes.
-* TLS certificate available in Kubernetes Secret resource.
+* TLS certificate available in a Kubernetes Secret resource.

 ### Certificate (certificates.cert-manager.io)